 MetroPlan Orlando, Orange County Government and Sheriff’s Office, Osceola County Government and Sheriff’s Office, the City of Kissimmee Government and Police Department, the City of Orlando and Police Department, Florida Department of Health, School District of Osceola County, Orange County Public Schools, Orlando Health, Lynx, Winter Park Health Foundation, the Florida Department of Transportation, Orange Cycle, the University of Miami’s WalkSafe and Bike/Walk Central Florida.

-Best Foot Forward is a program of Bike/Walk Central Florida.
-For a list of the BWCF board members or to learn more visit bikewalkcentralflorida.org.
+Bike/Walk Central Florida manages the Best Foot Forward program on behalf of the coalition partners.
+For a list of the BWCF board members, the team and to learn more visit bikewalkcentralflorida.org.

 Best Foot Forward Program Summary